 Contrary to this common belief, perfectionism and being a perfectionist, leaves one vulnerable to compromised mental health.
 Many of the numerous negative effects of perfectionism are overlooked due to the perceived benefits and rewards that come as the perceived result of holding high standards.
 Perfectionists themselves find it extremely hard to abandon these tendencies.
 Instead, they continue to pursue the perfect experience, often falling short, and then privately berate themselves as failures.

 Perfectionism is far from perfect.
 This is particularly concerning for teens and young adults in our society.

 Teenagers today are studying in a highly competitive academic world that emphasises consistent achievement and compares students with their peers.
 For most, the pressure of academic standards is motivating.
 However, for those with a high degree of perfectionism, the pressure can lead to extremes of procrastination or an extraordinary effort that may not be justified.
 Due to a constant fear of failure, perfectionists take an all-or-nothing approach, which can result in paralysis, as an avoidance strategy.
 This is not uncommon, and remains misunderstood.

-Due to an ‘All-or-Nothing’ mindset, perfectionists are unable to realise a middle-ground between two extremes — perfect or quitting.
-Driven by fear of failure, the potential risk of mistakes stops them in their tracks.
+Due to an ‘All-or-Nothing’ mindset, perfectionists are unable to realise a middle-ground between two extremes — be perfect or quit.
+Driven by a fear of failure, the potential risk of mistakes can freeze them in their tracks.

 Express not Suppress